 The southern neighbours across the sea consist of the two island countries, Sri Lanka and Maldives.
 India has had strong geographical and historical links with her neighbours.

 We hope CBSE Notes for Class 9 Geography helped you in your studies.
 Keep learning and stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.

 Frequently Asked Questions on CBSE Class 8 Geography Notes Chapter 1 India – Size and Location